Gitphin/BestBrains-Thinker/README.md

 There has been an issue with Windows detecting a Wacatac trojan in the tool.
 This is a false-positive, as <br>
 I have checked thoroughly and can confirm it has to do with a common issue due to pyinstaller.
 If you <>
 are unsure please feel free to research this issue or contact me for any concerns.

+For now, I have disabled the mode with Pyinstaller that hides terminal as that is what seems to have been causing the issue.
+If anyone has a solution to this issue and they are willing to provide some wisdom please reach out to me.